canonical/discourse-k8s-operator/docs/tutorial.md

 # Deploy the Discourse charm for the first time

+## What you'll do

+- Deploy the Discourse charm
+- Integrate with nginx-ingress-integrator, postgresql-k8s and redis-k8s charms
+- Inspect the Kubernetes resources created

-In this tutorial, we'll walk you through the process of deploying the Discourse charm, relating it to the nginx-ingress-integrator charm, the postgresql-k8s charm and the redis-k8s charm, and inspecting the kubernetes resources created.
+In this tutorial, we'll go through each step of the process to get a basic Discourse deployment.

 ## Requirements

-You will need:

 * A laptop or desktop running Ubuntu (or you can use a VM).
-* [Juju and Microk8s](https://juju.is/docs/olm/microk8s) installed.
+* Juju and [Microk8s](https://juju.is/docs/olm/microk8s) installed.
 We’ll also want to make sure the ingress add-on is enabled, which we can do by running `microk8s enable ingress`.

 ## Deploy this charm